 Stop Line Marking – Stop line must be marked where traffic lanes approach the traffic control devices (traffic signals) indicating the driver to stop the vehicle behind the line whenever required

-Pedestrian Crossing – Pedestrian line indicates the movement or passage of pedestrians and indicates the driver to slow down or to stop the vehicle when required.
+Pedestrian Crossing – The pedestrian line indicates the movement or passage of pedestrians and indicates the driver to slow down or to stop the vehicle when required.

 Directional Arrows – These lines are marked to provide proper direction to the drivers and easy traffic flow.